 Be alert, aware, and cautious.
-Know where your belongings are and where you are going.
-Be aware of your surrounding area.
+Pay attention to your surroundings; know where your belongings are and where you are going.

-Women should carry their purses with the clasp or flap to the front of the body.
+It is recommended that purses are carried with the clasp or flap to the front of the body.

-Never leave your purse in a shopping cart or counter unattended.
-Be aware of hanging your purse on the back of your chair in a restaurant.
+Never leave your purse in a shopping cart, on a counter, or in a car unattended.
+Refrain from hanging your purse on the back of your chair in a restaurant.

 When using public washrooms, avoid placing purses on hooks or door handles.

-Park in well-lit, busy areas.
-Keep doors locked.
+Park in well-lit areas.
+Make sure vehicle doors are locked.

-Be aware of your surroundings when going to and from your vehicle.
-Criminals will hide between and under vehicles.
+Be aware of your surroundings when walking to and from your vehicle.

-Plan your stops in advance and inform others of your destination.
+Plan your travel route in advance and inform others of your destination.

-Travel in a well-lit area and do not take unfamiliar shortcuts.
+Travel on main roadways; do not take unfamiliar shortcuts.

-Visually scan the area as you approach your vehicle when returning from shopping and as your approach your home.
+Visually scan the area as you approach your vehicle when returning from shopping and as you approach your home.

-While shopping, or anytime you leave the home, give your house an occupied appearance.
+Anytime you plan on being away from home for an extended prior of time, give your house an occupied appearance.
 Criminals are aware that many people leave the light above the stove and/or light above the kitchen sink on when they are not home.
 Instead, use timers and leave a bedroom and/or bathroom light on when not home.
-Always avoid routines.

-When returning to your vehicle and you see or sense any suspicious activity, return to the mall or store and ask security to assist you - or dial the local police department.
+If you see or sense any suspicious activity while returning to your vehicle, return to the shopping establishment and ask security to assist you, or call the local police department.

-Do not overload your arms with bags and packages - criminals look for vulnerable victims.
+Do not overload your arms with bags and packages while walking to or from your vehicle.

-Always check the front and back seats of your car before entering.
+Visually inspect the front and back seats before entering your vehicle.